-The delivery-only business model has already proved its efficiency: customers place their orders online, the chefs in ‘dark’ or ‘ghost’ kitchens cook the food and the delivery services arrive at the kitchens to pick up and deliver the orders.
+The delivery-only business model has already proved its efficiency: customers place their orders online, orders enter the dark kitchen POS system, the chefs in ‘dark’ or ‘ghost’ kitchens cook the food and the delivery services arrive at the kitchens to pick up and deliver the orders.

-The challenge that virtual restaurant owners should solve is in building a strong online presence.
+The challenge that virtual restaurant owners should solve is in building a strong online presence and have own delivery POS software.
 An engaging website, active social media, and partnerships with food delivery apps and restaurant recommendations platforms are still a lot of work to do.